BlueInfinity1/React-Demo/README.md

 - **Search for Visits** by date range, doctor specialty, and follow-up status.
 - **Live API Integration** using AWS API Gateway and Lambda.
 - **Modern UI** with CSS styling.
-- **Book Appointments:**
-  Select a doctor, patient, choose a date, and view available time slots in real time.
+- **Book Appointments:** Select a doctor, patient, choose a date, and view available time slots in real time.
 Upon confirmation, the appointment is booked and the UI immediately reflects the change.
+- **Scheduled Time Slot Generation:** Every 24 hours, a scheduled **cron job** runs an AWS Lambda function to open a new day for booking and automatically populate it with free time slots for all doctors.

 ## Database Schema